 Is there a better way to start this site than quote from Lermontov, the poet of the Caucasus?
-Well, to be honest, I never did read anything written by him.
+To be honest, I never did read anything written by him.
 Still, this quote perfectly fits.

 > It will take a lots of work and I will need some support.
 Asking how can you help me?
 You can like my FB page, write me something nice so I know that somebody cares or even pass me some useful info to publish.
 Anything of it will help me to achieve my goal - to create best trekking resource for Georgia on the internet.